dosanchez/rcp-mgr/README.md

 Mysql or MariaDB with CTE needed

-All database tables must contain an autoincrement field named id as primary  key id field value must be > 0
+All database tables (except for "mtrx_conv" must contain an autoincrement field named id as primary  key id field value must be > 0

 foreign key of parent-child tables must be referentially enforced